Alan1616/DataStructures/README.md

-# CustomDataStructures
 -Simple Singly Linked List of T OOP implementaion in c#
--Simple Doubly Linked List of T with head and tail OOP implementaion in c#
+-Simple Doubly Linked List of T with head and tail OOP implementaion in c#.

-Those implementations serve purley educational purpose.
+-Linked List based LIFO Queue of T OOP implementation in c#.
+-Linked List based FIFO Queue of T OOP implementation in c#.